j4ndrw/animal-facts/README.md

 # Reflective log

-An attempt at implementing a MFE (micro front-ends) architected project with Turborepo as the monorepo manager and React as the FE library.
+## An attempt at implementing a MFE (micro front-ends) architected project with Turborepo as the monorepo manager,

+React as the FE library and Webpack5's module federation feature.

+(Disclaimer - everything I will be saying below will be strictly related to the MFEs + Module Federation + React combination)

 So far, the setup has been super painful.